YGao2005/bruin-dining-scraper/README.md

 Replace `{QUERY}` with the search query.

-This call will return all menu items that contain the query inside of their name.
-The search feature is case insensitive.
+This call will return all menu items containing the query inside their name.
+This includes the menu item name, restaurant name, menu item id, and list of health restrictions as depicted below.
+The search feature is case-insensitive.

 Example usage: `https://bruin-menu-scraper-f710fcfa2eb4.herokuapp.com/api/menus/search?query=cheese`